jerome2511/PGO_DEM/README.md

 ## Step 1 : DEM and ortho-image calculation
 1. Parameter<br/>
-Open the stereo_hal_calcul_dem.sh file and fill in the paths of ASP and  OTB.
-Add also the path of the folder containing the images (ex: ./2021-04-03_SouthOrkney_ANT on the example below) and the path to GLO-30 DEM.<br/>
+Open the DEM_calculation.sh file and fill in the paths of ASP and  OTB.
+Add also the path of the folder containing the images (ex: ./2021-04-03_SouthOrkney_ANT on the example below) and the path to GLO-30 DEM (or any DEM for map projection, same DEM for coregistration).<br/>

 ```
 .